-11.2.2 National Policy Statements (NPSs) form a principal part of the decision-making process for Nationally Significant Infrastructure Projects (NSIPs); the policy statements of relevance to the Facility are:

-- The overarching NPS for Energy (EN-1) (Department of Energy and Climate Change (DECC) 2011a), and - NPS for Renewable Energy Infrastructure (EN-3).

-11.2.3 Sections of the NPSs relevant to this chapter are summarised in Table 11.1.
+- 11.2.2 National Policy Statements (NPSs) form a principal part of the decision-making process for Nationally Significant Infrastructure Projects (NSIPs).
+The policy statements of relevance to the Facility are: - The overarching NPS for Energy (EN-1) (Department of Energy and Climate Change (DECC) 2011a), and - The NPS for Renewable Energy Infrastructure (EN-3) (DECC, 2011b). - 11.2.3 Sections of the NPSs relevant to this chapter are summarised in Table 11-1.
+As can be seen from the table, there are no relevant contaminated land provisions in EN-3.

-Table 11.1 National Policy Statement Requirements
+Table 11-1 National Policy Statement Requirements